Click on the Indicators below for More Information

 Description of time series:

-The time series shows the relative sea level, water height as compared to nearby land level, for the Hawai‘i–Pacific Islands region.
-During the last five years there has been no notable trend but values were above the 90th percentile of all observed data in the time series.
+The time series shows the relative sea level for this region.
+During the last five years, there has been no trend and values are between the 10th and 90th percentile of all observed data in the time series.

 Data background and limitations: